Topics » Social Issues » Building Plant-Based Community & Support in 4 Easy Steps

 T. Colin Campbell Center for Nutrition Studies

-How many times have I heard students of the T. Colin Campbell Plant-Based Nutrition Certificate say, “I just don’t know what to do with all this great information now that I’ve earned my certificate” or “I have this idea but I don’t know how to bring it to fruition.”
+How many times have I heard students of the T. Colin Campbell Plant-Based Nutrition Certificate say, “I just don’t know what to do with all this great information now that I’ve earned my certificate” or “I have this idea, but I don’t know how to bring it to fruition.”

-4. And finally, deliver on those actions.
+4. Finally, deliver on those actions.
 You’ve made a plan, you’ve considered all of the obstacles and surmounted them, you’ve taken action to get them started and now you continue to deliver on your goals.
 What this would mean in terms of our cooking club example is that you’ve selected a few simple recipes, shopped for the food, set up stations at the church where your first class will be held, printed out recipes, and set the tables for enjoying the food together as a group once it’s cooked.
 You might even post the recipes on your Meetup site or start a Facebook group or blog about what you are doing to try to change the way Americans eat.

 Copyright 2024 Center for Nutrition Studies.
 All rights reserved.